-Previous to joining Heslin Rothenberg Farley & Mesiti P.C., John Boger was Senior Counsel at Capital District Physicians’ Health Plan, Inc. Prior to attending law school, John worked for 8 years at DePuy, Inc. as a product development engineer and product manager specializing in orthopaedic implant design.
-He also worked for DePuy–DuPont Orthopaedics, Inc. as the venture project manager, focusing on the development of advanced implantable biomaterials.
+Before attending law school, John worked for eight years at DePuy, Inc. as a product development engineer and product manager specializing in orthopaedic implant design.
+He also worked for DePuy-DuPont Orthopaedics, Inc. as the venture project manager, focusing on the development of advanced implantable biomaterials and medical implants.

-John is an Adjunct Assistant Professor at the University of Rochester- Edmund A Hajim School of Engineering - Department of Biomedical Engineering.
-John also works with the Whitman School of Management at Syracuse University.
+John is an adjunct assistant professor at the University of Rochester's Hajim School of Engineering and Applied Sciences in the Department of Biomedical Engineering.
+He also works with students at the Couri Hatchery located in the Whitman School of Management at Syracuse University.

 George McGuire concentrates his practice in all facets of intellectual property law, including, for example, patent and trademark preparation and prosecution, litigation involving intellectual property issues, patent and trademark clearance opinions, patent novelty, validity and (non)infringement opinions, due diligence investigations in merger and acquisition, asset purchase, or other financial transactions, proceedings before the Patent Trial and Appeal Board and the Trademark Trial and Appeal Board, negotiating and drafting technology transfer and license agreements, and internet and computer law matters.